AdobeDocs/campaign-web.en/help/v8/get-started/user-interface.md

 ![](assets/context-help.png){width="40%" align="left"}

-With the new Beta version, the **Knowledge Assistant with Gen AI** embedded within contextual help revolutionizes documentation searching and answering how-to questions with effortlessly sifting through vast documentation repositories, instantly pinpointing the precise information you need.
+With the new Beta version, the **AI-powered Knowledge Assistant** embedded within contextual help revolutionizes documentation searching and answering how-to questions with effortlessly sifting through vast documentation repositories, instantly pinpointing the precise information you need.

 Thanks to Campaign Gen AI's capabilities, this assistant transforms your experience, making information retrieval and problem-solving a breeze.
-Whether you're seeking guidance in a complex task or navigating extensive documents, our Knowledge Assistant with Gen AI is your ultimate companion, providing unmatched efficiency and accuracy in every interaction.
+Whether you're seeking guidance in a complex task or navigating extensive documents, our AI-powered Knowledge Assistant is your ultimate companion, providing unmatched efficiency and accuracy in every interaction.

 Learn more in [this section](using-ai.md).